 Finalize your Home Renovation Project

 Whether you are looking to sell your house or simply enjoy your home a bit more, it might be a good idea to upgrade some features.
-The CARES stimulus money probably won’t be enough for a new kitchen, but it might net you the backsplash that was originally overbudget.
+The American Rescue Plan stimulus money probably won’t be enough for a new kitchen, but it might net you the backsplash that was originally overbudget.
 Here is a list of less expensive ideas and the national average cost of labor and materials according to Home Advisor:

 - Install a New Front Door: $1,000